VISEGRAD BLOG: Central Europe faces a hot autumn of discontent

 The SaS has pledged to support the government when it continues to follow the programme it signed up to, but Matovic will struggle to push through his 2023 budget, given that it contains items that SaS has objected to.

-“It would be a big failure of the ruling coalition if the budget does not pass,” says veteran political commentator Gregorij Meseznik of the IVO think-tank.
+“It would be a big failure of the ruling coalition if the budget does not pass,” says veteran political commentator Gregorij Meseznikov of the IVO think-tank.
 “This will be a dramatic test of the sustainability of the government.”

 A failure would mean that the government will have to continue to use the 2022 budget, storing up problems for the future.
 According to the country’s Law on Budgetary Responsibility, the budget should be balanced in 2024, something that now looks all but impossible.